Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Introduction

-Here the first equality follows from Weyl's result on the explicit functional form of the eigenvalue probability density function (PDF) for matrices from $U(l)$ with Haar measure \cite{We39}, \cite{DF17}, while the second may be regarded as a circular analogue of Andr\'eief's identity for the integral over the product of two determinants \cite{Fo19}, with use too of the Vandermonde determinant formula to rewrite the product over the differences squared in this form.
+Here the first equality follows from Weyl's result on the explicit functional form of the eigenvalue probability density function (PDF) for matrices from $U(l)$ with Haar measure \cite{DF17,We39}, while the second may be regarded as a circular analogue of Andr\'eief's identity for the integral over the product of two determinants \cite{Fo19}, with use too of the Vandermonde determinant formula to rewrite the product over the differences squared in this form.

-Nonconstructive arguments were given in \cite{Ge90} that the generating function in (\ref{1.2}) is $D$-finite, meaning that it must satisfy a linear differential equation with polynomial coefficients.
+Arguments were given in \cite{Ge90} that the generating function in \eqref{1.2} is $D$-finite, meaning that it must satisfy a linear differential equation with polynomial coefficients; for more on this see Appendix~\ref{appendixB1}.
 Later, in \cite{BG00}, these differential equations where determined explicitly for $l \le 7$.
-For example, in the case $l=4$ and thus relating to (\ref{1.1}) one has that (\ref{1.2}) with $z \mapsto \sqrt{z}$ is a solution of the fifth order equation \cite[last collection of displayed equations]{BG00}
+For example, in the case $l=4$ and thus relating to \eqref{1.1}, one has that \eqref{1.2} with $z \mapsto \sqrt{z}$ is a~solution of the fifth-order equation \cite[last collection of displayed equations]{BG00}